Cadbury’s gets the credit for spreading this crunchy sponge candy around the world in the early 1900’s.

 Sponge candy is a proud creation from the city of Buffalo, NY.

-Although the history is slightly grey on how it was created, there is a generally recognised theory.
+Although the history is slightly murky on how it was created, there is a generally recognised theory.

 It most likely was discovered by accident, as most of the greatest inventions are.

-There are many varieties that exist around the world:
+There are many varieties of this candy that are eaten right around the world, such as the following:

 - Honeycomb (Australia)